tudelft3d/masbcpp/README.md

 }
 ```

-masbcpp ships with (parts of) the following excellent libraries:
+I would like to thank the authors of the following libraries for releasing their code to the general public under permissive licenses, masbcpp ships with (parts of) these excellent libraries:

 * [cnpy](https://github.com/rogersce/cnpy)
 * [tclap](http://tclap.sourceforge.net)